FranklynRod/FranklynRod/README.md

 - 👋 Hi, I’m @FranklynRod
-- 👀 I’m interested in creating accessibile technology, UI, and Frontend Programming
+- 👀 I’m interested in creating end to end user accessibile full stack applications.
 - 🌱 I’m currently attending Ada Developers Academy
 - 💞️ I’m looking to collaborate on full stack-projects.
 - 📫 How to reach me?
 You can reach me on Linkedin at https://www.linkedin.com/in/franklyn-abedi-rodriguez-06b09a84/